the-drunk-coder/megra/README.md

 * Controller input.
 This has been obsolete for a long time ...
 * Manual cloning.
 Never documented, never used.
 * The old tutorial.
 Megra has changed a lot, it didn't make sense any longer.
+* The old chain macro.
+Use cmp instead.

 In the very unlikely case that you were an early Mégra user and are missing one of the features, please tell me and I'll see if
 I can bring them back, or think about a good alternative.
 Otherwise, you can still use the 1.x branch.